ARTS at King Street Station

 In 2018, we published a community feedback report drawn from focus groups hosted citywide.
 It outlines the public's hope that ARTS at King Street Station might serve as an accessible arts space and hub for community-building through the arts with a race and social justice lens as its guiding principle.

-Call for ARTS at King Street Station Advisors
+ARTS at King Street Station Exhibitions and Events Call

 Please read the guidelines for full details.